 - Security Issues

-The biggest problem with this protocol is security issues.
-Simply, it opens the door to attackers by not encrypting info.
+The biggest problem with this protocol is the security issues.
+Simply, it opens the door to attackers by not encrypting the information.

 - Storage of Passwords